thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 }
 ```

+Later we will change return information of the **HealthCheckResponse**.

 This HealthEndpoint is configured in the Kubernetes deployment yaml.
 In the following yaml extract we see the `livenessProbe` definition.

 ```yaml